 [Section 6 inserted by No. 60 of 2006 s.
 168.]

-7. Valuer-General to administer Act
+7. Valuer-General to administer Act and value land independently

 (1) The Valuer-General shall have the general administration of this Act.

 (2) The Valuer-General shall, in valuing any land under this Act, exercise an independent judgment and not be subject to direction from any person.